 Learn this simple painting technique for creating a faux wood finish.

-I hope you found this How to Paint Furniture White (5 experts weigh in) post helpful!
+I hope you found this How to Paint Furniture White: Step-by-Step Expert Advice post helpful!
 I am so thankful to Tonya, Krista, Amanda, Cheryl and Amanda for sharing their expertise and important tips.
 The goal was to provide you with the best white paint options and the process these experts take to get the best results for their customers.

 Keep Creating Friends!